 Up, up and away: Flying-cars vision soars in Dubai

-Last month, the CEO of Airbus announced that his corporation would be introducing a flying car prototype by the end of 2017.
-And just last week, Dubai announced a partnership with a Chinese firm to test flying cars in their city.
-This new world is coming whether the FAA is ready of not.
-The only question will be how far behind the US will fall without a structure to build out this new level of transportation.
+The CEO of Airbus announced that his corporation would introduce a flying car prototype.
+Dubai announced a partnership with a Chinese firm to test flying cars in their city.
+This new world is coming whether the FAA is ready or not.
+Australia is already delivering packages by drone and working out the kinks as they go.
+The main question these days is how far behind the US will fall without a structure to build out this new level of transportation.

 The arrival of the Chinese-made EHang 184 — which already has had its flying debut over Dubai’s iconic, sail-shaped Burj al-Arab skyscraper hotel — comes as the Emirati city also has partnered with other cutting-edge technology companies, including Hyperloop One.

 The question is whether the egg-shaped, four-legged craft will really take off as a transportation alternative in this car-clogged city already home to the world’s longest driverless metro line.

 Mattar al-Tayer, the head of Dubai’s Roads & Transportation Agency, announced plans to have the craft regularly flying at the World Government Summit.
 Before his remarks on Monday, most treated the four-legged, eight-propeller craft as just another curiosity at an event that views itself as a desert Davos.

 “This is not only a model,” al-Tayer said.
 “We have actually experimented with this vehicle flying in Dubai’s skies.”

 This is not science fiction.
 The French aviation giant, Airbus, has a flying-cars vision.
 The Chinese are already testing their flying-cars vision.
 Where is the US?
 We are mired in red tape that gets headlines from the Super Bowl halftime show that was smoke and mirrors.
 But, our FAA is not looking into harnessing the future.